Congratulations to the national winners of the 2023 Awards! View your results.

 If the fee is a barrier to any teen’s participation, we will waive the fee.
 Fee waivers are made possible, in part, by BLICK Art Materials.

-For more guidance on how to complete entry fees, view our Student and Educator walkthrough videos on submitting payment.
+For more guidance on how to complete entry fees, view our Teen and Educator walkthrough videos on submitting payment.

 As an educator, can I waive the entry fees for my class?

-The Alliance for Young Artists & Writers and its Affiliates will waive the entry fee if it presents a significant barrier to participation and if the student submits a Fee Waiver Form.
+The Alliance for Young Artists & Writers and its Affiliates will waive the entry fee if it presents a significant barrier to participation.
+Educators are able to indicate they would like an entry’s fee waived on the payment page of their portal account.
 Each student and their family should make this determination for themselves.
-A parent or guardian must sign the Fee Waiver form certifying in good faith that the entry fee presents a barrier to participation.
-Educators are not required to sign this form.

 Fee waivers are made possible, in part, by BLICK Art Materials.